-Motivation to Sell Your Business
+Motivation to Sell Your Business Fast

 One thing that businesses that sell quickly have in common is a motivated seller.
-There must be a good reason to sell in order to even start the process.
+A motivated seller wants to sell their business fast and is invested in the selling process.
+For a seller to be motivated, there is typically a good reason to sell, even to start the process.
 The most common reason for selling a profitable business is that the owner wants to retire.
-They have usually built up a great business over many years.
+They have usually built up a great company over many years.
 Now they are either in their 60s or 70s (sometimes 50s) and are ready to retire.
-They may want to spend more time with their grandchildren, travel, relocate, or just take time off.
+They may want to spend more time with their grandchildren, travel, relocate, or take time off.

-The right Business Broker to sell your business quickly
+The Right Business Broker to sell your business quickly

 Providing Initial Information about your business